johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

 ---
 title: Create a paper backup of your GPG key
+description: Having a paper backup of your keys is a great way to make sure you don't lose them.
+Yeah, you can store them on digital media like a USB stick or a CD, but there is a chance that the data could get borked.
+Create a paper copy and store it somewhere safe.
 date: 2019-12-12
 ---

-## Create a paper backup of your GPG keys

 Having a paper backup of your keys is a great way to make sure you don't lose them.
 Yeah, you can store them on digital media like a USB stick or a CD, but there is a chance that the data could get borked.
 Create a paper copy and store it somewhere safe.